-Like many weather lore sayings, this one has been passed down from generations.
-And as far as record keeping goes back, there hasn’t been rain or sun for 40 days following the weather on St. Swithin’s Day that historians can locate.
-While the thought of 40 days rain isn’t likely very appealing to most, chances are it doesn’t sound too bad to those experiencing drought conditions.
+Like many weather folklore sayings, the St. Swithin’s Day legend has been passed down from generations.
+And as far as record-keeping goes back, there hasn’t been rain (or sun) for 40 days following the weather on St. Swithin’s Day that historians can locate.
+While the thought of 40 days of rain isn’t likely very appealing to most, chances are, it doesn’t sound too bad to those experiencing drought conditions.

-For those of you sweating it out under hot, dry skies, here’s hoping, in the name of St. Swithin, that you get your rain soon!
+For those of you sweating it out under hot, dry skies, here’s hoping, in the name of St. Swithin, that you get some rain soon!